 1. Limited pixels – your computer monitor has a limited number of screen pixels.
 The more nodes and links you try to cram into a chart, the less you’ll be able to learn about them.

-2. Limited human brainpower – the human brain is an incredible thing, but most adults struggle to store more than 7 things in their short-term memory at once, making it almost impossible to interpret a chart with 40,000 items.
+2. Limited human brainpower – the human brain is an incredible organ, but most adults struggle to store more than seven things in their short-term memory at once.
+That makes it almost impossible to interpret a chart with 40,000 items.

 3. Graph hairball – in a big graph dataset, the number of links increases exponentially with nodes.
-Eventually, you’ll get such a densely connected graph that it’s beyond the help of any automated layout.
+Eventually, you’ll get a graph that’s so densely connected, it’s beyond the help of any automated layout.

-4. Limited computer processing – while processors and graphics rendering technologies are getting more and more powerful, it’s still the case that bigger graphs will mean reduced performance – with slower layouts and a laggy user experience.
+4. Limited computer processing – while processors and graphics rendering technologies are getting more and more powerful, it’s still the case that bigger graphs will mean reduced performance.
+That means slower layouts and a laggy user experience.

 Before tackling the scale of this graph, we should first look to reduce its density.
 This means taking away anything that’s cluttering the chart unnecessarily.